Long-time asymptotics of solutions to the Keller-Rubinow model for Liesegang rings in the fast reaction limit: Introduction

 In the classical setting of smooth dynamical systems, the limit function would correspond to a stable equilibrium of the system in $\eta$-$s$ coordinates.
 Here, stationarity is incompatible with the ignition condition \eqref{e.hhmo-p-weak-alternative}.
 We thus impose that $p$ takes a form such that the precipitation term loses its $s$-dependence.
 This requirement can only be satisfied when $p(x,t) = \gamma \, x^{-2} \, H(\alpha^2t-x^2)$ for some non-negative constant $\gamma$, so the self-similar precipitation function takes values outside of $[0,1]$, in fact, it is not even bounded.
 Nonetheless, for each $\gamma \geq 0$, we can solve the stationary problem to obtain a profile $\Phi_\gamma$, which, subject to suitable conditions, is uniquely determined by the condition that $\Phi_\gamma(\alpha) = u^*$ so the profile is consistent with the conjectured limit \eqref{e.valphalimit}.
 Now the following picture emerges.

 With varying source strength (in the following, we will actually think of varying $u^*$ for given values of $\alpha$ and $\beta$), there are three distinct open regimes.
 When the source is insufficient to ignite the reaction at all (``subcritical regime''), the dynamics remains trivial.
-When the source strength is larger but not very large (``transitional regime''), some reaction will be triggered initially, but eventually diffusion into the active part of the reaction overwhelms the source so that no further ignition occurs.
+When the source strength is larger but not very large (``transitional regime''), some reaction will be triggered initially, but eventually diffusion overwhelms the source so that no further ignition occurs.
 The scenario of asymptotic equilibrization cannot be maintained so that \eqref{e.valphalimit} does not hold true.
 We find that solutions anywhere in the transitional regime will converge to a universal profile $\Phi_0$.
-When the source strength is large enough so that continuing re-ignition is always possible (``supercritical regime''), we identify a one-parameter family of profiles $\Phi_\gamma$ which determine the long-time asymptotics of the concentration.
+When the source strength is large enough so that continuing re-ignition is always possible (``supercritical regime''), we identify a one-parameter family of profiles $\Phi_\gamma$ which determine the long-time asymptotics of the concentration; in particular, \eqref{e.valphalimit} holds true.

 Throughout the paper, we use the following notion of convergence.
-For the concentration, we look at the notion of uniform convergence in $\eta$-$s$ coordinates, i.e., that
+For the concentration, we look at uniform convergence in $\eta$-$s$ coordinates, i.e.,

 For brevity, we shall say that \emph{$u$ converges uniformly to $\Phi_\gamma$}; the sense of convergence is always understood as defined here.